-The construction of Inland Rail will sustain thousands of crucial jobs in regional and urban areas, with up to 16,000 direct and indirect jobs supported at the peak of construction, and an additional 700 jobs during operation.
-It will reduce the number of B-double trucks on our major highways, helping to make our roads and towns safer.
+The construction of Inland Rail will sustain thousands of crucial jobs in regional and urban areas, with up to 16,000 direct and indirect jobs supported at the peak of construction, and an additional 700 jobs once operational.
+It will reduce the number of trucks on our major highways, helping to make our roads and towns safer.

 Inland Rail will boost Australia's GDP by $16 billion over the next 50 years and reduce emissions by 750,000 tonnes.

 The Inland Rail project takes advantage of 1,200km of existing rail corridor and will involve the construction of around 500km of new track.
 This builds on decades of investment by the Australian Government, the States and the ARTC in the Australian rail freight network.